 When running write-intensive ETL jobs in the cloud using Spark, MapReduce or Hive, directly writing the output to AWS S3 often yields slow, unstable performance or complicated error handling due to throughput throttling, object storage semantics among many other reasons.
-Some users choose to first write the output to an HDFS cluster and then upload the staging data to S3 using tools like
+Some users choose to first write the output to an HDFS cluster and then upload the staging data to AWS S3 using tools like

 s3-dist-cp.
 Though optimizing the performance or eliminating corner cases for object storage, the second approach adds both cost and complexity in maintaining a staging HDFS, as well as increases the delay for the data to be available for downstream applications.